Slough Town F.C.: Ground

+Slough Town's home ground is the Arbour Park Stadium, Stoke Road, Slough, SL2 5AY.

-Slough Town started the 2016–17 season playing their early home games at Holloways Park, Windsor Road, Beaconsfield, Buckinghamshire.
+The club started the 2016–17 season playing their early home games at Holloways Park, Windsor Road, Beaconsfield, Buckinghamshire.
 They moved back into the borough of Slough for the first time in over a decade on 29 August 2016 when they played their first game at the new ground, Arbour Park, against Hayes and Yeading United, winning 2–1.

-The pitch at Arbour Park is 3G and has been approved by FIFA, one of only 24 to be so in the UK.
+The pitch at Arbour Park is 3G and is registered as FIFA Quality.